guptag0808/Todo_backend/readme.md

  - GET /todo/:id - Get details of a specific todo.
  - PUT /todo/:id - Update the details of a specific todo.
  - DELETE /todo/:id - Delete a specific todo.

+ ###
+ - Every get routes will execute only 5 times in a minutes

  ### `POST /signup`